 By selecting hospice care, ALF residents may be able to remain in the facility during their last months of life.
 Hospice care is typically provided by an outside agency, not the assisted living facility.
 Both organizations must work closely together to provide the best possible care for the ALF resident.
 Good communication between the family, the assisted living staff, hospice staff and paid caregivers (if they are involved) can make all the difference in the hospice experience.

 Hospice care is most beneficial when it is elected as early as possible.

-The original premise for hospice was that patients would receive this level of care for approximately six months prior to death.
-Making the decision to choose hospice earlier affords the patient and their loved ones adequate time for symptom and pain management and the development of a trusting relationship with their hospice team.
+The original premise for hospice was that patients would receive this type of care for approximately six months prior to death.
+Making the decision to choose hospice earlier allows the patient and their loved ones the ability to live each day that remains with a new hope and new purpose.
+It also allows adequate time for symptom and pain management and the development of a trusting relationship with their hospice team.
 Hospice social workers and chaplains are also available to help work through the multitude of challenging relationships and situations that are common at end of life.
-Your hospice team has a depth of knowledge and experience with end-of-life matters.
+Your hospice team has a depth of knowledge and experience with end-of-life matters that others simply do not have.
 They will be there to answer your questions and help you be better prepared for this journey.

 Here are a few physical signs that indicate it might be time for hospice:

 - The resident’s health is declining – they may have experienced falls, multiple trips to the Emergency Department and/or hospital, and are spending more of their time sleeping or in bed.

 - The worsening of their symptoms is affecting their quality of life – it is no longer easy for them to leave their room or participate in facility activities.

 - They are losing weight because they forget to eat or it is too difficult for them to make it to the facility dining room.

 - They need more support – they are having increased difficulty managing all aspects of their daily activities (bathing, dressing, etc).